 - If convicted of Penal Code Section 236.1(c), which is persuading or attempting to persuade a minor to engage in a commercial sex act, the legal penalties can include up to 12 years in a California state prison, a fine up to $500,000, formal felony probation, and registration as a sex offender.

-However, if you used force, fear, fraud, deceit, coercion, violence, or threat of injury to the victim or another individual in order to commit this crime, the potential California state prison sentence increases to 15 years to life.
+However, suppose you used force, fear, fraud, deceit, coercion, violence, or threat of injury to the victim or another individual in order to commit this crime.
+In that case, the potential California state prison sentence increases to 15 years to life.

 In addition, you will face an additional sentence of 5,7, or 10 years in a California state prison if you inflicted great bodily injury on the victim when committing or attempting to commit a human trafficking crime.
 There is a three-tier sex offender registration system in California.
 If you need more information about potential legal penalties or defenses, contact a Los Angeles criminal defense attorney at our law office.